Sebadoh: History

 Fay was fired before the sessions for The Sebadoh (1999) and replaced by Russ Pollard, a friend of Loewenstein's from Louisville.
 The band went on a tour to promote this album, including a stop in Toronto in March.
 The band then went on hiatus, with Barlow concentrating on his other project, the Folk Implosion, and Loewenstein working on material for his debut solo album At Sixes and Sevens, released in 2002.
 The two reunited to play concerts in late 2003 and early 2004.

 In March 2007, the "Sebadoh Classic" lineup of Barlow, Gaffney and Loewenstein went on tour together for the first time in fourteen years.
 This coincided with a new series of reissues which repackaged some of the early albums with extra discs of unreleased tracks.
 First came a reissue of Sebadoh III, then The Freed Man, and Bubble & Scrape.

 The reunion tour continued into 2008, and in May included a live performance of Bubble & Scrape (1993) in its entirety as part of the All Tomorrow's Parties curated Don't Look Back series at London's Koko venue.

 In 2011, Sebadoh toured in support of reissues for their Bakesale and Harmacy albums.
 Though Bakesale was reissued on time, as of June 2015, Harmacy has still not been reissued.
 Taking the place of Gaffney on drums was Bob D'Amico, who plays with Loewenstein in both Circle of Buzzards and the Fiery Furnaces.

 In March 2012, Lou Barlow reissued the early recordings of Weed Forrestin on the Sebadoh bandcamp, available in a digital download, double cd, vinyl, and deluxe edition with the Child of the Apocalypse sessions as a cassette tape.
 Fifty copies of "Weed Forrestin" came as a surprise bonus with purchases of the limited edition re-release of Dinosaur Jr.'s first three albums in a cassette boxed set released by Joyful Noise in 2012.

 They were chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival that he curated in March 2012 in Minehead, England.

 In July 2012, Sebadoh released Secret EP on the Sebadoh bandcamp, available in a digital download.
 CD copies were only available at the shows of their 2012 tour.
 In June 2013, Joyful Noise released it on vinyl.

 Their eighth studio album, Defend Yourself, came out on Joyful Noise Recordings on September 17, 2013.
-It debuted at No. 1 on the "New Alternative Artists" Billboard chart, since the band had been together for roughly 27 years at that point in time.
+It debuted at No. 1 on the "New Alternative Artists" Billboard chart.

 On March 1, 2019, the band announced that their ninth studio album Act Surprised will be released on May 24, 2019, via Dangerbird Records.

 The same day the first single off the album, "Celebrate the Void" was released.